 - Leave to cool completely in the tin as it is quite a damp cake and could collapse.

-- Add the cream cheese in cubes slowly until incorporated.
+- Add the icing sugar in slowly

 - Add in Baileys.
 Continue mixing for 5 minutes until the icing is light and fluffy.